dspeyer/dspeyer.github.io/unsongrpg.md

 How relevant your success is to Adam Kadmon's ultimate goodness.
 A high destiny check means the setting's contrived co-incidences go your way.

+Destiny powers the retroactive resource rules (see: [Resources](#resources)) and can be burned to avoid death (see: [Combat](#combat)).
+It also controls circumstances that intuitively qualify as "luck".
+Furthermore, a player may call for a convenient coincidence a number of times per session equal to their destiny dice, and then roll to see just how convenient the coincidence is.

 Example DCs:

-* 10: Something which by actual luck had about a 10% chance of happening
+* 5: Something which by actual luck had about a 50% chance of happening
-* 20: Something which by actual luck had about a 1% chance of happening
+* 10: Something which by actual luck had about a 25% chance of happening

 ## Metaphors